Hi friends, in this article, I am discussing the vfd working principle and hope you will find it very help full and

 A variable frequency drive controls the speed, torque, and direction of an AC induction motor.
 It takes fixed voltage and frequency from AC input and converts it to a variable voltage and frequency AC output.

 Most VFDs operate by first changing the AC voltage into DC and then DC is changed back to AC at desired frequency.
-In the figure block diagram of a typical three-phase variable-frequency drive controller is shown.
+In the figure, variable frequency drive block diagram is shown.
 The function of each block is as follows:

 Converter: It is a bridge rectifier circuit that converts the applied AC to DC.